jabacchetta/vscode-essentials/README.md

 * Toggle a dimmer for code outside of the current block scope, reducing the opacity of irrelevant text and allowing you to temporarily focus on a specific block
 * Add syntax highlighting to log files and to VSCode's output/debug panels
 * Toggle the display of hidden files in the explorer
+* GitHub Gist management with interactive playgrounds, code snippets, and notes

 ## Recommended Settings